SouthGreenPlatform/genoring/README.md

   Services:
   * genoring-gigwa: Apache Tomcat server serving GIGWA
   * genoring-mongodb: MongoDB database
-* jbrowse2: JBrowse2 genome web browser.
-  Services:
-  * jbrowse2: npx serving JBrowse2

 ## Installation

-GenoRing requires Docker with Docker Compose V2+ and PERL 5.
+GenoRing requires Docker with Docker Compose V2+ and PERL 5.8+.

-**Download** the GenoRing repository on your system.
+**Download** the GenoRing repository (or an archive) on your system.

-Depending on your server architecture, you may have to configure HTTP server ports to allow external access to the GenoRing platform.
+Depending on your server architecture, you may have to configure your firewall to allow external access to the GenoRing platform.
+To select the port to use, use the environment variable GENORING_PORT.
+By default, port 8080 is used.

 **This is it**: GenoRing is ready to be started!